Claken/InceptionOfThings/README.md

 # P1 : K3s and Vagrant

-For this part, I had to set up 2 machines :
+For this part, we had to set up 2 machines :
 - the Server
 - the ServerWorker